Patent Analysis: Patent File Wrappers as a Tool for Competitive Intelligence

 The moment that the patent applicant files a provisional application with the United States Patent and Trademark Office (USPTO), the file wrapper is created.
 At that point and going forward, all correspondence related to that particular patent application is captured in the file wrapper.

 In the United States, the information in the file wrapper is available to the applicant through the Private Patent Application Information Retrieval (PAIR) system referred to as Private PAIR.
 This is supported by the United States Patent and Trademark Office (USPTO).
-If the provisional application is converted into a non-provisional patent application, the patent application will eventually publish at which point the document is available through Public PAIR to any party that wishes to view it.
-The Public PAIR system is also made available by the USPTO.
+If the provisional application is converted into a non-provisional patent application, the patent application will eventually publish at which point the document is available through Patent Center to any party that wishes to view it.
+The Patent Center system is also made available by the USPTO.
+It replaces Public PAIR which was retired on July 31, 2022.

-In addition to the arguments related to patentability, the file wrapper contains a ledger of all of the administrative details that occur between the patent applicant and the patent office.
+In addition to the arguments between the applicant and the patent examiner related to patentability, the file wrapper contains a ledger of all of the administrative details that occur between the patent applicant and the patent office.
 Many of the documents in the file wrapper confer aspects of the invention’s legal status and include items such as inventor declarations, examiner search strategy, prior art references etc.

 The information contained in the file wrapper is essential for anyone that wishes to get a comprehensive and contextual understanding of the technology disclosed in a patent application.
 Analyzing this information in light of other related patents is essential to understand the larger competitive patent landscape related to the technology disclosed in the patent application.